 Watch the full sequence in the playlist right now, below or on YouTube.
 Music is by the Norwegian classical composers Edvard Grieg and Christian Sinding.
 Sit back and enjoy for 25 minutes!

 Making a map of these trips was not easy.
-Check my map page for details.
+So here’s a drawing instead.

 The mountains are calling and I must go.
 (John Muir)

-Browse this list of blog entries in my Lysefjord series:
+Browse this list of entries in my Lysefjord series:

-There are many more relevant articles on this blog.
+There are many more relevant articles on Sandalsand.
 Read my introduction to Western Norway, the fjord country.